pombredanne/centidb/docs/notes.rst

 App Engine).

 Several difficulties arise with parameterizing key encoding.
-Firstly, :py:class:`Index` relies on :py:func:`centidb.keycoder.packs` to function.
+Firstly, :py:class:`Index` relies on :py:func:`centidb.keylib.packs` to function.
 One solution might be to parameterize :py:class:`Index`'s key construction, or force key encodings to accept lists of keys as part of their interface.
 A second issue is that is that the 'innocence' of the key encoding might be